Prescriptions

 Ordering Repeat Prescriptions

-Please note hospital prescriptions will be processed within 5 working days unless marked urgent by the hospital.
+Hospital prescriptions will be processed for the next working day after 2pm, unless marked urgent by the hospital.

 Questions About Your Prescription